- Tuition & Costs

 Why did my aid change from last year to this year?

 There are many variables to your financial aid package.
 Common ones include changes on the FAFSA such as a different number in college or high school or recent capital gains.
 You may have exceeded the maximum time frame for MN State Grant.
 Some types of aid can be exhausted and is awarded to students who applied by the priority dates.
-Merit scholarships require a 3.25 cumulative GPA a second year of renewal.
+Academic scholarships require a 3.25 cumulative GPA a second year of renewal.
 Please contact our office if you have specific questions.

 How does financial aid work over the summer?